verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 System traffic includes all traffic that enters and leaves system pods.

 ### North-South System Traffic
+North-south traffic includes all system traffic that enters or leaves a Kubernetes cluster.

 #### Ingress
 The following list shows which Verrazzano system components are accessed through the NGINX igress